THE PREVOLUTION – first stept / wrong way

 As a child of the early 1980s, Alexander von Wiedenbeck was undoubtedly born 30 years too early or 30 years too late.
 Supposedly too young to celebrate the once glamorous era of photography and yet too old to come to terms with today’s developments in photography.
 He is an analogue player in a digital world.

 But let’s go back to the beginning.
 The desire to pursue a creative purpose in life grew in Alexander von Wiedenbeck at a very young age.
 It was his wish to create something “real”.
 But as is so often the case in life, he was to lose sight of this path.
 Having gone training a technical and commercial apprenticeship, his professional career finally took him into the world of media in a round about way after studying when he founded an advertising agency in 2004.

 Dazzled by the creative options on offer to him at the beginning, the magic faded with the years though and he realised that he was just a puppet of the consumer society.
 Selling untruths, presenting facts differently to what they actually are, that was his daily bread a lot of times.
-His clientèle was “bien sur” very high class and his agency’s client base included reputable brands.
+His clientèle was “bien sur” very high class and his agency’s client base included reputable international brands.
 But the bigger the budget the more it resembled a kind of prostitution and his personal fulfilment was increasingly overshadowed by the slavery of his services.

 Today, in his mid-30s, Alexander von Wiedenbeck has reinvented himself so often to finally end up where he is now – in the midst of life.
 Having finally found personal fulfilment and the photography that he once was supposedly too young for.
 Capturing genuine, authentic moments that celebrate “real” photography, regardless of today’s modern and yet bedazzled understanding of the same, he does exclusively what his heart desires – he photographs the essentials!